Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 S-track chairs are the right choice for buyers whose pain is in the upper and mid-back: thoracic tension, cervical stiffness, shoulder blade tightness, and postural pain from desk work or driving.
 The S-track follows the natural cervical and thoracic curve precisely, delivering roller contact that an SL-track or L-track sometimes approximates less accurately in the upper back.

 Both the Daiwa and the JP-3000 reflect a therapeutic philosophy focused on spinal precision rather than full-body coverage.
-Buyers who have used S-track chairs from Inada, Panasonic, or Fujiiryoki and found that the upper back focus is exactly what they need will find both chairs to be strong options in this tradition.
+Buyers who have used S-track chairs from Panasonic or Fujiiryoki and found that the upper back focus is exactly what they need will find both chairs to be strong options in this tradition.

 Body Fit: Daiwa's Confirmed Range